hankhsu1996/json-rpc-2.0/README.md

 ## 🚀 Getting Started

-To include this library in your project, you can use either CMake's FetchContent module or Conan 2.
+To include this library in your project, you can use CMake's FetchContent, Conan 2, or Bazel.

 ### Using CMake FetchContent